pozil/postman-extractor/README.md

 Then, run `pmx export -o myUpdatedResources.postman_export.json` to aggregate the source files and folders into a single Postman export JSON file.

-⚠️ **Warning:** Make sure to remove all credentials from your Postmal resources when versioning them.
+⚠️ **Warning:** Make sure to remove all credentials from your Postman resources when versioning them.

 <!-- toc -->